 The converters meet North American and International safety regulatory requirements per UL60950 and EN60950.
 Basic Insulation is provided between input and output.

-To comply with safety agencies requirements, an input line fuse must be used external to the converter.
-A 7.5-A fuse is recommended for use with this product.
+To comply with safety agencies' requirements, an input line fuse must be used external to the converter.
+A fuse with rating of 7A is recommended for use with this product.